I. General Upload Rules

 - Must not sample clips longer than 30 seconds.
 The full length of the clip is considered, rather than the length of time it is looped for.

-- Audio clips may not focus on the sounds of sexual activity or bodily waste as the main component of the submission.
+- Audio clips may not focus on the sounds of sexual activity, bodily waste or functions as the main component of the submission.

 - Video submissions must not be incredibly blurry, misaligned, overexposed, or so unsteady so as to impede the work as a whole, unless important to the artistic style of the work.